IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 **User response**: It is recommended that you switch to a browser that supports the service worker.
 The supported versions of the browsers are Firefox version 49 or later and Chrome version 53 (64 bit) or later.

+### Server Busy: The server is currently unable to handle the request.
+Try again later.
+{: #troubleshooting_notification_server_busy}

+**Explanation**: sers may notice the error while accessing the reports in the Monitoring page.
+This is an expected behavior when the number of messages sent is very high in the past 90 days.

+**User response**: messageId based reports can be accessed through REST APIs.
+Refer "getMessageReport" in [REST API docs]( https://console.bluemix.net/apidocs/800-push-notifications?&language=shell_curl#getmessagereport) .

 ### SecurityError: The operation is insecure
 {: #troubleshooting_notification_insecure}